YuliaPie/YuliaPie/README.md

 *   🧠  I'm currently learning Docker
 *   ⚡  I have a Specialist Degree in Journalism
 *   ✏️  Previosly worked in IT project documentation support
-*   💛  Love learning new languages
+*   💛  Love learning new languages (learning Korean now)
   ### Skills

 *   Python